JOINT PAIN & SPRAINS

 In particular we should not be fearful of so called 'degenerative changes' as they are very unlikely to prevent progress with Physiotherapy.

-I will therefore look at your clinical picture and then look at the X-ray/MRI scan results in context of how you are feeling.
+We will therefore look at your clinical picture and then look at the X-ray/MRI scan results in context of how you are feeling.

 And remember 70 is the new 50 - the most important thing is to keep active.
 MOTION is LOTION.
 MOVE and IMPROVE!